Kresge College: Student life

 Kresge College is currently home to several co-ops (Natural Foods Co-op, Photo Co-op, Garden Co-op) as well as the social justice organization, Common Grounds.
 Residential housing themes include the Writer's House, the Eco-Village, Trans Inclusive Housing, Substance Free, Sober and Clean Recovery Housing, Single Gender, and Mixed Gender.

 Services for Transfer and Re-entry Students (STARS), the Veterans Resource Center (VETS), and the Student Lounge which has a public kitchen and restrooms are all services within Kresge College, located next to the Piazzetta, west of Lower Street.

-Kresge Parliament, and the Kresge Multicultural Education Committee (KMEC), and Orientation Leaders are ways that Kresge students can get more involved in student life..
+Kresge Parliament, and the Kresge Multicultural Education Committee (KMEC), and Orientation Leaders are ways that Kresge students can get more involved in student life.
 Kresge Parliament is the student government representing Kresge College.
 It is open to all Kresge affiliates, from first years to transfer students, and engages in community service, funding requests, and occasionally hosts events.
 KMEC sponsors PRIDE, an annual campus wide event starting at the Bookstore and ending in Kresge Lower Street.
 PRIDE often has resources, food, and performances from various student clubs.
 Orientation Leaders meet before the school year and welcome in the incoming freshmen.
 They help with move in, and welcome week where they host various events to create a community in Kresge and help with any move in nerves.
 An annual welcome week tradition is the Board Walk Frolic where UCSC students collectively go to the Santa Cruz Beach Boardwalk.

 Next to the computer lab, there is a Free Book Library where students can leave and take books as needed.
-Books available range from poetry to class readers.
 This Library was added in 2017 by Kresge Parliament.
 Parliament also purchased a ping pong table which is located in the laundry room where students are able to play against each other while waiting for their clothes to finish washing.

 The Kresge Programs Office hosts events for students yearlong.
 Every quarter, there is a Late Night Breakfast where the Porter/Kresge Dining Hall is reserved only for Kresge Affiliates.
 The Programs Office also offers supplies for students to check out including board games, Giant Jenga, and frisbees.